 EHS provides the following TDG training:

-Please check the following link to get more details about EHS training offered at Concordia.
+Please check the following link to get more details about EHS training offered at Concordia and this page for Procedures & guidelines for transfer of biological material outside of Concordia.

 Transport between buildings